hyperledger/besu/docs/Installation/Install-Binaries.md

 * [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 !!!attention
-    Pantheon requires Java 8+ to compile; earlier versions are not supported.
+    Pantheon requires Java 11+ to compile; earlier versions are not supported.
     Pantheon is currently supported only on 64-bit versions of Windows, and requires a 64-bit version of JDK/JRE.
     We recommend that you also remove any 32-bit JDK/JRE installations.

-    From v1.2, Pantheon will require Java 11.
-That is, Pantheon on Java 8 will no longer be supported.

 !!! note "Linux Open File Limit"
     If synchronizing to MainNet on Linux or other chains with large data requirements, increase the maximum